-18. (1) As soon as the Registrar has completed a preliminary panel as aforesaid, he shall cause the names therein marked "Impanelled" to be entered in the prescribed manner in a panel of array.

-(2) When an array is impanelled under subsection (4) of section 16 the names of the persons impanelled shall be entered in the prescribed manner in a panel of array.
+- 18. (1) As soon as the Registrar has completed a preliminary panel as aforesaid, he shall cause the names therein marked "Impanelled" to be entered in the prescribed manner in a panel of array. - (2) When an array is impanelled under section 16(4) the names of the persons impanelled shall be entered in the prescribed manner in a panel of array.